thepolicylab-projectportals/project-portal-theme/ARCHITECTURE.md

 ## Airtable

-Currently there are two Airtable bases that are used throughout this project.
-The first describes all the content on the site (the projects) and the second tracks all form submissions.
+Currently there are three Airtable bases that are used throughout this project.
+The first two describe all the content on the site (the projects and all contacts) and third second tracks all form submissions.

 An important fact about each project is that its _slug_ must be unique.
 This will be enforced by the Airtable eventually, but it is currently ignored due to development